hasanmisaii/Deep-Learning-Using-R/README.md

 # Deep-Learning-Using-R
-Applying some DL models using R
+Applying some DL algorithms using R